 Supported through the pilot phase of MCWD’s Land & Water Partnership program, the Maple Creek Pond Improvement project includes an iron-enhanced sand filter that will reduce phosphorus loading to downstream Gleason Lake.
 The project, led by the City of Plymouth, will also help alleviate local flooding.

 The City of Plymouth coordinated with MCWD to identify opportunities in the City’s capital improvement plan (CIP) to integrate water quality improvements to benefit impaired Gleason Lake.
 In 2021, the City and MCWD identified the Maple Creek project as a partnership opportunity based on the project’s potential for regional water quality benefit.
 MCWD agreed to contribute $100,000 toward the design and construction of the iron-enhanced sand filter.

-Construction is substantially complete.
-The City of Plymouth is completing final seeding and stabilization.
+The City of Plymouth is completing re-establishment of vegetation.

 2021 — Project opportunities identified in the Gleason Lake subwatershed